Seattle Photographer Lara Grauer – Setting Up The Shot

-Here’s an on-location behind the scenes photo of Seattle Photographer Lara Grauer standing on a counter-top, arranging items for a product shot.
+Here’s an on-location behind-the-scenes photo of Seattle Photographer Lara Grauer standing on a countertop, arranging items for a product shot.
 It was one of those moments that I just couldn’t pass up.
-Lara was standing on our client’s marble-topped kitchen island organizing roses, eggs, fancy napkins and assorted ingredients for an overhead top-down shot.
+Lara was standing on our client’s marble-topped kitchen island organizing roses, eggs, fancy napkins, and assorted ingredients for an overhead top-down shot.

 The kitchen island was so large that standing on the ladder that I brought along to the shoot wasn’t going to cut it, so Lara got right up there and got to work.

-I took this photo with my iPhone while holding far too much gear, without the right amount of light, so it has that somewhat out of focus and a little bit grainy look to it.
+I took this photo with my iPhone while holding far too much gear, without the right amount of light, so it has that somewhat out-of-focus and a little bit grainy look to it.
 I’m shooting on an iPhone 6s, which I would think should easily be able to produce enough resolution for my snapshots to look good on high-resolution “retina” screens.
 I need to dig into the settings to see if I can squeeze a little more quality out of my iPhone photos.

 Or I could simply use this as an excuse to bring our backup camera along so that I can shoot all the Behind The Reflector shots in style.
 I’m sure Lara wouldn’t mind at all.
 The only drawback is that it’s more gear for me to carry.

-And, of course, obligatory selfie:
+And, of course, the obligatory selfie:

 I’ve got my shoot-through umbrella and SB-800 Speedlight and Odin II trigger mounted to this neat little Westcott ProGrip Speedlite Mount, all mounted on my trusty extension pole.